Ryvenay/AFP1_kisprojekt/.documents/System Plan.md

 ## 5.3 Menu hierarchy

 # 6. Physical environments
+- This application was made for web platform and should be used with the supported web browsers
 - Softwares and external systems we're working with:
     - Ragic Database System Manager
     - Sublime Text Editor (for PHP)